IVRPowers/blog/content/post/trends/enghouse-business-online.md

 It is also interesting to compare this figure with the responses to the very same question in previous years' surveys.
 In 2014, only 29% of respondents answered that the possibility to contact a company online was relevant.

-## How can a company respond to customer requests?
+## How can a company respond to customer demands?

 Nowadays, technological innovations offer the opportunity for companies to supply their customers with new communication channels. **Interactive Powers** provides advanced solutions that are easily integrated into your existing structures. **New services in real time,** such as messaging or video, can help [boost your business.]( http://blog.ivrpowers.com/post/products/video-rtc-industries/) The integration of these contact channels marks the path to an omnichannel strategy.